goeludit/Data-Science/Price Prediction Uber-Lyft/README.md

 </p>

 # Objective
 The objective of this project is to develop a robust and accurate price prediction model for ridesharing services, specifically targeting Uber and Lyft.
-The goal is to create a model that can estimate the fare for a ride based on various factors such as distance, time, location, an otential surge pricing for the boston dataset.
+The goal is to create a model that can estimate the fare for a ride based on various factors such as distance, time, location, and potential surge pricing for the Boston dataset.

 # Model Used